-By using the right tool, you can quickly develop different designs for your website, direct visitors to each design and watch the conversions for each variation.
+By using the right tool, you can quickly develop different designs for your webpage, split visitors between these designs and observe the conversion rates for each variation.

-Done incorrectly, AB testing can result in a waste of money, a misuse of man-hours, and, even worse, a decrease in your conversion rates.
+Done incorrectly, AB testing can result in a waste of money, misuse of staff-hours, and, even worse, a decrease in your conversion rates.

-Here are nine best practices you must follow when conducting a multivariate test.
+Here are ten best practices you must follow when conducting a multivariate test.

 1. Set expectations correctly

-Wrong expectations translate into disappointment and lost investment.
+Wrong expectations lead to disappointment and lost investment.

-Many marketers start testing because they heard or watched a case study where a company achieved an incredible increase in conversion rates.
-They jump into conversion optimizations and testing looking for significant uplifts, but this excitement slowly disappears, as they are not able to achieve the results they were hoping.
+Many marketers start split testing because they read or watched a case study where a company achieved an incredible increase in conversion rates.
+They jump into conversion optimizations and testing looking for significant uplifts, but their excitement slowly disappears, as they are not able to achieve the results they were hoping for.

 Setting reasonable goals to increase conversion rates will save you a lot of heartburn.

-Here are two approaches you can take to set your goals:
+Here are two approaches you can take to set the right expectations:

-Approach 1: Think of a reasonable annual goal for your testing program.
-A testing program should be able to achieve 30% increase in conversions with conservative estimates.
-Is that 30% increase in conversions enough to cover all the costs related to conversion optimization?
+1st approach: Think of a reasonable annual goal for your CRO program.
+A conversion program should achieve between 20% to 30% annual increase in conversions.
+Is that increase in conversions enough to cover all the costs related to running the program for your company?

-Approach 2: Calculate the total investment for the testing program.
+2nd approach: Calculate the total investment for the conversion optimization program.
 This total should include time for both marketing and development teams.
 It should also include testing software investment.
-What reasonable return on investment do you expect?
+What is a reasonable return on investment do you expect?
 Are you looking to make $3 or $5 for every dollar you invest?
-Let’s sayyour total investment in testing comes up to $80,000 and that you are expecting to get $3 for every dollar you investment.
-That means you will have to increase sales by $240,000 to justify your testing program.
-The final step is to calculate how much $240,000 is in terms of conversion rate increase.

 2. Understand your technical limitations